Disney lays off 28,000 as coronavirus slams its theme-park business

-The company did not reveal what percentage of its work force that entailed, but it’s believed the U.S. theme parks employ about 200,000 people, which would make the layoffs a workforce reduction of 14 percent.
+The company did not reveal what percentage of its workforce that entailed, but it’s believed the U.S. theme parks employ about 200,000 people, which would make the layoffs a workforce reduction of 14 percent.

-Disney parks in California remain closed while Florida parks, which reopened in July, have been under-performing.
+Disney parks in California remain closed while Florida parks, which reopened in July, have been underperforming.

 The company had furloughed 100,000 employees worldwide, many in the theme-parks division, at the height of the lockdowns in the spring.
 Many were brought back when Disney World reopened this summer.